datopian/ckan-cloud-operator/docs/IMPORT-DEIS.md

 ckan-cloud-operator initialize-gitlab viderum/cloud-${OLD_SITE_ID} --wait-ready
 ```

-Make sure docker image was build, if it's not, check the error and modify Dockerfile accordingly
+Make sure docker image was built, if it's not, check the error and modify Dockerfile accordingly

 For some instances pip needs to be upgraded by adding `pip install --upgrade pip`